yilpiz/ExData_Plotting1/README.md

 ## Introduction

+Assume data is loaded in working directory and readData.R is also in working directory.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning